Level Four BTEC Higher National Certificate in Engineering

 How will the course be delivered?

 The course will be delivered through a mixture of theory based lessons, practical investigation activities, on-going assessment of assignments, projects with a range of unit end tests.
+The course is designed to fit around work commitments and is delivered one day per week, over 18 months.

 All programmes are led and taught by experienced teaching staff who are vocational specialists.
 They are qualified, and often have extensive experience within the industry or the sector being studied.
 All teaching staff meet or exceed the requirements set by the awarding institute or body.